-The purpose of this two-year condition is so that the couple prove for a second time that their marriage is real.
-USCIS wants a second look at whether the couple married simply to gain immigration status for the immigrant, rather than to establish a life together.
+The purpose of this two-year condition is so that the couple prove to USCIS for a second time that their marriage is real.
+The U.S. government wants a second look at whether the couple married as a fraud, simply to gain immigration status for the immigrant rather than to establish a life together.

 In order to be eligible for approval without having to make use of an exception, you must remain married to the same spouse for the two-year period.
-Also, the marriage must be entered into in good faith, not to avoid immigration laws.
+Also, the marriage must have been entered into in good faith, not to avoid immigration laws.
 If you can't meet these requirements, see the articles linked to above, which will acquaint you with the exceptional situations in which you can request a waiver allowing you to file without your spouse's help.

 At least 90 days before the conditional status expires, both spouses are expected to complete the Form I-751.
 Once the petition is approved, the condition is removed and you will receive permanent residence status.
 However, if you don't complete the application, you can be placed into removal proceedings (immigration court), lose your status, and have to leave the United States.

 See an attorney immediately if you are in this situation.
 If your failure to file was for good cause and extenuating circumstances, the lawyer might be able to convince USCIS to let you file Form I-751 late.

 After USCIS receives your petition to remove the conditions on residence and confirms that it is complete, it will send you a receipt notice.
 This is an important document confirming that you are still in valid immigration status while awaiting the USCIS decision.
 Make a copy and guard it carefully; you'll need to show it to employers or when you travel, because your actual resident card will have expired by this point.

-Later, you will be called in for biometrics (fingerprinting), so that your record can be checked again.
+Later, you will be called in for biometrics (fingerprinting and the like), so that your record can be checked again.
 You might be called in for an interview.
 At last, USCIS will make its decision on whether to grant you U.S. permanent residence.